 Are you looking for ways to save on your monthly bills, exploring options to pay off your mortgage faster or wanting to access the equity in your home?
 Whether you heard it from your neighbor, family or friends, refinancing your mortgage may help you do any and all of these things.
-With the help of a refinancing calculator, you can see if refinancing is the right option for you.
+With the help of a refinancing calculator, you can compare the terms of your current mortgage with the terms of a new refinance loan.

 What is refinancing?

 Refinancing is when you replace your existing mortgage loan with a new one.
 There are a lot of reasons to make this change.
-Some of the most common reasons are to lower your monthly mortgage payment, reduce the amount of interest you pay or shorten your mortgage term in order to pay off your home sooner.
+Some of the most common reasons are to, lower your monthly mortgage payment, tap into your equity to take cash out, reduce the amount of interest you pay or shorten your mortgage term in order to pay off your home sooner.

 How does a refinance calculator work?